 Probate is the legal process by which the court, in the applicable jurisdiction, oversees and directs the distribution of assets and liabilities of the deceased to his or her heirs.
 The probate process is the means by which legal title to real or personal property is transferred from the deceased estate to heirs or beneficiaries.
 The distribution of one’s property, whether they had a will or not, must be managed by a personal representative (or executor / administrator) under the supervision of the probate court.
+The Tulsa probate experts at our office are here to help you through every step of the process.

 Where is Venue proper in an Oklahoma Probate case?